jfetscher/jfetscher.github.io/index.md

 ### Data Visualization

+A main component of my coursework in STAT 385 focuses on methods of data visualization in R. Below is a visual pertaining to waiting and eruption times for Old Faithful geyser at Yellowstone National Park.
+The histogram shows the spread of waiting times while the scatterplot depicts the relationship between waiting and eruption times.

 ```r
 par(mfrow = c(1,2))
 hist(x = faithful$waiting, main = "Histogram of Waiting Time", xlab = "Waiting Time (mins)",